Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Experiments

 \subsection{Implementation}

-Our controller is implemented in C++ within the Drake systems framework \cite{tedrake2019drake}.
-We take the approach in \cite{yang2024dynamic} and connect our controller to an operational space controller (OSC) \cite{wensing2013generation}, which tracks task-space commands specified by our policy at 8-12 Hz, via joint-level control at 1 KHz.
-We additionally integrate with Franka hardware and state estimators as in the control diagram in Figure \ref{fig:architecture}.
-Object state estimation uses FoundationPose \cite{wen2024foundationpose} running at 30Hz with a D455 RealSense RGBD camera.
-Our setup uses two computers: a computer with a 13th generation Intel Core i9-13900KF with 32 threads (for our sampling-based CI-MPC) and an NVIDIA GeForce RTX 4090 GPU (for FoundationPose), and an Intel i7-8700K processor (for our OSC and robot drivers) equipped with a real-time kernel for communicating with the Franka.
+Our controller and accompanying diagram (Fig. \ref{fig:architecture}) is implemented in C++ in Drake \cite{tedrake2019drake}.
+As in \cite{yang2024dynamic}, an operational space controller (OSC) \cite{wensing2013generation} tracks task-space commands specified by our policy at 8-12Hz, via joint-level control at 1kHz.
+FoundationPose \cite{wen2024foundationpose} estimates object state and runs at 30Hz with a D455 RealSense RGBD camera.
+Our setup uses two computers: a 13th generation Intel Core i9-13900KF with 32 threads (for our controller) and an NVIDIA GeForce RTX 4090 GPU (for FoundationPose), and an Intel i7-8700K processor (for our OSC and robot drivers) equipped with a real-time kernel for communicating with the Franka.
 Inter-computer communication occurs over LCM \cite{huang2010lcm}.